garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-blob-storage.md

 ```
 {% endcode %}

-3. You may use the following command to Upload, Download, or list the Blob in the containerBlob% tabs %}
+3. You may use the following command to Upload, Download, or list the Blob in the container:

+{% tabs %}
 {% tab title="Upload" %}

 To Upload a file as Blob to the container, use the following command: